Oneirag/ong_automation/readme.md

 ## Notes

-- The PyWinAuto Assistant requires Windows and administrative privileges
 - Chrome must be installed for the LocalChromeBrowser to work
 - Both tools are designed for Windows environments